Difficulty

 - Unscrew the wire from the breaker and remove it.

-- Set the multimeter to “Ohms”.
+- Set the multimeter to “Ohms” to test the resistance.

 - Place one lead of the multimeter on the screw terminal and the other on the supply terminal of the breaker.

-Replace a Bad Circuit Breaker
+Changing a Faulty Circuit Breaker

 - Turn off all branch circuit breakers.